rtdi/RulesService/README.md

  - `'SHIPPING' == addresstype`
  - `'BILLING' == addresstype`

-If the addresstype is `SHIPPING`, then the first test returns false, hence the second is executed also returning false and the third condition returns true --> the test-set is Pass.
+If the addresstype is `SHIPPING`, then the first test returns false, hence the second is executed also returning false and the third condition returns true --> no more tests being made and the test-set is Pass.

 If the addresstype is `ABCD`, none of the conditions will return true --> the test-set is Fail.